mlafleur/mlafleur.github.io/_posts/2013-03-06-a-better-sample-data.md

 ---
-Title: A Better Sample Data
+title: A Better Sample Data
-Excerpt: "Visual Studio's templates provide a great jump start but there they are tab visually boring out of the box.
+excerpt: "Visual Studio's templates provide a great jump start but there they are tab visually boring out of the box.
 Here we spice them up a bit with placeholder images. "
-Tags:
+tags:
   - Visual Studio
   - Windows
 ---